Before, during and after the storm, many offered helping hands and shelter

 On Friday evening there were about 250 evacuees.
 That number shot up to more than 800 evacuees by the height of the storm with cots and wheelchairs covering the main floor and overflowing into the halls.

 As the hurricane raged outside the Sun Dome Sunday night, shelter volunteer Brad Perich, a USF epidemiology graduate student, filled in for a chaplain playing music to help ease frayed nerves.
 On an electronic keyboard, Perich performed the theme music from the TV series Game of Thrones, and for his finale he sang a rousing rendition of the song New York, New York.

 In addition to Dr. Holt, MCOM faculty from the Department of Internal Medicine, Division of Infectious Disease and International Medicine volunteering at the Sun Dome included: Lyn Menezes, PhD; Marian Menezes, MD; Zack Gales, MD; Eric Zhao, MD; as well as international physician trainees (and one nurse trainee) from China: Shaopeng Yang, MD; Haibin Zhong, MD; and Shuming Xu, MD; and Xiao Tong Zheng, RN.

 Excerpts reposted with permission.
 For the full story on USF’s response, visit USF News.

-Tags: Brad Perich, disaster management and humanitarian relief, Doug Holt, Elizabeth Dunn, Ellen Daley, Hillsborough County, Hillsborough County Health Department, hurricane, Jesse Casanova, Joe Bohn, Joette Giovinco, Kay Perrin, USF Community Emergency Response Team, USF Health, Zachary Pruitt
+Tags: Brad Perich, disaster management and humanitarian relief, Doug Holt, Elizabeth Dunn, Ellen Daley, Hillsborough County, Hillsborough County Health Department, hurricane, Jesse Casanova, Joe Bohn, Joette Giovinco, Kay Perrin, timeline, USF Community Emergency Response Team, USF Health, Zachary Pruitt